Collaboration has been the hallmark of our work for more than three decades.

 The Task Force for Child Survival is founded at the Bellagio conference by former Centers for Disease Control and Prevention Director William Foege, MD, MPH, and his colleagues Carol Walters and Bill Watson, with the specific goal of raising childhood immunization rates in developing countries.

-The World Health Organization, UNICEF, Rockefeller Foundation, The World Bank, and the United Nations Development Programme are original partners in The Task Force’s founding.
+The Task Force’s founding partners are the World Health Organization, UNICEF, Rockefeller Foundation, The World Bank, and the United Nations Development Programme.

 The Task Force hosts “Protecting the World’s Children,” a conference in Cartagena, Colombia, to spur countries to commit to the child survival goals set at the Bellagio conference.